 Calendars are perfect for the holidays as gifts.
 These 28-page booklets are full-sized booklets with an upgraded cover.
 Create your custom calendar or send the art to us to handle.
-We can take your pictures and attach them to our calendar template if you do not have your own completed file.
+We can take your pictures and attach them to our calendar template if you do not have your completed file.

 A staff favorite, comic books (6.75" x 10.25" or 7" x 10.25") are a joy to print.
-The variety of sequential art by talented artists passing through our doors each week is simply incredible.
-Gloss and matte paper types available, but gloss is the most popular.
+The variety of sequential art by talented artists passing through our doors each week is incredible.
+Gloss and matte paper types are available, but gloss is the most popular.

 As you can see, booklets come in many sizes: full size (8.5" x 11"), half-size (5.5" x 11"), calendars (8.5" x 11") and comic books (traditionally 7" x 10.25").
 Booklets are folded and stapled and work best for catalogs, guides, playbills, magazines, and programs.
 When considering our fast turnaround, professional quality control, and premium printing, Printkeg offers the lowest prices for small runs of booklets anywhere.

 Setting up booklets for printing is an entirely different beast than products like flyers or posters.
 Try not to become overwhelmed with this aspect of booklet printing.
 However, there are a few things to think about before printing.

 Resolution - Like all of our other products, we recommend 300dpi.
 The text will appear crisper if your booklet takes advantage of 600dpi.
 However, most people turn in booklet files at the 300dpi.
 Anything less may result in blurriness.